Table of Contents

 Infections with Leptospira Interrogans

-- interrogans is the most important pathogen of leptospirosis.
-It is a zoonosis.
+Interrogans is the most important pathogen of leptospirosis.
 Natural hosts are mainly rats and mice, but also swine and cattle.
 They are transmitted through contact with urine, blood, or tissue of infected animals.

 The serovar L. interrogans icterohaemorrhagiae is the cause of the most common leptospirosis called Weil disease.
 Other serovars with similar clinical presentation are L. interrogans australis (sugar cane fever) and L. interrogans Pomona (swineherder’s disease).